-More on this interesting building in “Brisbane Open House”.
+More on this very interesting building in “Brisbane Open House”.

 I don’t know the name of the building to the right below, but it has the interesting architecture of intricately scrolled metal railings, popular in many of the early buildings in Australia.

-The National Australia Bank (above) is one the major banks of Australia.
+(Above) The National Australia Bank (NAB) is one the major banks of Australia.

 The Regent Theatre is a heritage listed cinema, built from 1928-1929.
 It sits next to a modern art installation of butterflies.
 This building can be found on the popular and busy Queen Street.